LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 At this point in time, he has a large enough project to talk about in interviews.
-He can talk about **what he learned** (Rust, Rocket, Diesel, Request Guards etc), what **challenges he overcame** (Rust’s standard time library doesn’t support string representations of time, Rust doesn’t have anything in the standard library for encrypting and decrypting passwords, etc), what **mistakes he made** (not using R2D2 to manage DB calls, not using MVC from the beginning, etc).
+He can talk about **what he learned** (Rust, Rocket, Diesel, Request Guards etc), what **challenges he overcame** (Rust's standard time library doesn't support string representations of time, Rust doesn't have anything in the standard library for encrypting and decrypting passwords, etc), what **mistakes he made** (not using R2D2 to manage DB calls, not using MVC from the beginning, etc).